 - in a battle of good – the Creator’s productive force – against evil – the Enemy’s destructive force.

 ~2000 BC Zoroastrianism is one of the oldest religions still in existence.
 Zoroaster’s / Zarathustra’s culture was likely polytheistic, one of the early forms of Hinduism.
-Like Moses and Muhammed, he led his people back to the worship of the Creator.
+Like Moses and Muhammed, he led his people back to the worship of the One True God.

 The first couple created by Ahura Mazda – Mashya and Mashynag – had lived in peace and harmony with all things in the paradise Ahura Mazda had created for them until they listened to the whisperings of Angra Mainyu who convinced them that Ahura Mazda was their enemy and a deceiver.
 For doubting their true lord and listening to lies, they were expelled from paradise and condemned to a world of difficulty and strife, but their descendants could still live meaningful and fulfilling lives by remaining loyal to Ahura Mazda.

-[Like the Apostle Paul] Zarathustra was rejected by the priests, his life was threatened, and he was forced to flee his home.
-He would not stop preaching the new, revealed truth, however, remaining constantly in prayer to receive guidance from Ahura Mazda in how he should proceed.
+Like the Apostle Paul, Zarathustra was rejected by the priests, his life was threatened, and he was forced to flee his home.
+He would not stop preaching the revealed truth, however, remaining constantly in prayer to receive guidance from Ahura Mazda in how he should proceed.
 His prayers and questions would later be committed to writing and form a central section of the Zoroastrian scriptures known as the Avesta…It rested on five principles:

 -